ROCm/ROC_SHMEM/README.md

                         Defines the size of the producer/consumer queue per work-group (each element 128B).
 RO backend only.

+    RO_NET_CPU_HEAP     (default: not set)
+                        Force symmetric heap to be in CPU memory.
+RO backend only.

+    RO_NET_CPU_QUEUE    (default: not set)
+                        Force producer/consumer queues between CPU and GPU to be in CPU memory.
+RO backend only.

 ROC_SHMEM also requires the following environment variable be set for ROCm:

     export HSA_FORCE_FINE_GRAIN_PCIE=1